otisvg/CV/README.md

 ## Hobbies

-#### Reading: I'm currently reading Children of Blood and Bone, an adventurous fantasy novel by Tomi Adeyemi
+**Reading**: I'm currently reading Children of Blood and Bone, an adventurous fantasy novel by Tomi Adeyemi

-#### Gaming: I've recently been having a lot of fun playing through Factorio and Warframe
+**Gaming**: I've recently been having a lot of fun playing through Factorio and Warframe

-#### Cooking: When I get bored, I cook!
+**Cooking**: When I get bored, I cook!
 Mostly caribbean meals, in very generous amounts

-#### Travelling: I love exploring the world, experiencing foreign arts and cultures
+**Travelling**: I love exploring the world, experiencing foreign arts and cultures